osm2pgsql-dev/osm2pgsql-website/contribute/road-map.md

 advantage of new features like JSON(B) columns or GENERATED columns or new index types.
 In some cases our understanding of what the database is doing has improved and changes could introduce performance gains.

-Currently osm2pgsql opens a lot more database connections and keeps them open longer than probably needed.
-There is some room for improvement there.

 Issues: